Tom-J-G/Tom-J-G/README.md

 ### Hello

-I am a Developer mainly focused on front end looking to improve my skills in multiple languages as well as lokking into Backend.
+I am a Developer mainly focused on front end looking to improve my skills in multiple languages as well as looking into Backend.

 - 🌱 I’m currently learning Node.js, React.js + redux and Typescript
 - 🔭 I’m currently working on a Discord bot